 Protective orders are cost-free to anyone who is a victim of domestic or family violence, stalking or a sex offense.
 Because this is a civil proceeding, the Prosecutor's Office is not involved in the issuance of such orders.
-Rather, a person must go to Marion Superior Criminal Court 21, where he or she will fill out the paperwork to be review and ruled on by a judge.
+Rather, a person must go to Marion Superior Civil Court 4, where he or she will fill out the paperwork to be review and ruled on by a judge.

 For the judge to approve a protective order, the petitioner must allege that the respondent has attempted to cause, threatened to cause or is causing physical harm to the petitioner, or that the respondent is actually placing the petitioner in fear of physical harm.

 A protective order is a civil court order that restricts the contact certain people may have with the "petitioner" (the person requesting the order).
 The person restricted by the order is called the "respondent."

 A protective order requires one or more individuals over the age of 18 to refrain from directly or indirectly contacting the petitioner and from threatening, abusing or harassing any member of the petitioner's household.
 The judge can create various exceptions, or modifications, as conditions of the protective order.
 For example, if the petitioner requests, a judge may create a modification of the protective order that would permit contact between the parties only for purposes of child visitation.

 A judge can order a number of conditions as part of the protective order.
 These conditions include, but are not limited to: ordering a respondent to vacate a residence, pay child support or not to possess firearms.
 If the petitioner requests that the respondent be prohibited from having firearms, a hearing is required before the court can grant such a request.
 If the respondent receives notice of the hearing, even if he or she is not present, then the court can issue an order prohibiting the respondent from having any firearms.